 As a subsidiary of the Swiss Life Group, SLPS was examined closely by the Board for its potential proximity to the insurance business and any possible limitations to its independence that would result.
 The result of this scrutiny confirmed the independence of SLPS in its consulting and administrative activity and that its shareholder structure does not affect clients – it may even be an advantage in some instances.

-The transfer of policyholder data took place prior to 1 January 2015, in a migration process that had been planned and coordinated with the Board of Trustees.
+The transfer of member data took place prior to 1 January 2015, in a migration process that had been planned and coordinated with the Board of Trustees.
 Intensive testing of data and calculations were also part of the migration process.
 This ensured the consistency of personal data and the correct implementation of regulations in the new IT system.
 SLPS was able to take over the outsourced tasks on schedule.

 For the pension fund as well as its supplementary fund, SLPS has thus been performing the following management and administrative services since 1 January 2015:

-Technical administration – Technical administration encompasses the inventory management of personal data of active policyholders and pensioners as well as the calculation of regulatory benefits and payout in the event of a claim.
+Technical administration – Technical administration encompasses the inventory management of personal data of active members and pensioners as well as the calculation of regulatory benefits and payout in the event of a claim.
 Regulatory terms and the relevant laws must be followed at all times.
-Address changes, cases of disability and death as well as new hires (including insertion of transferred vested benefits) and employee departures must also be kept up to date in the IT system.
+Address changes, cases of disability and death as well as new hires (including integration of transferred vested benefits) and employee departures must also be kept up to date in the IT system.
 Similarly, the benefit payments associated with these events (e.g. pension benefits, lump-sum payments, vested benefits etc.) must be made.

 Commercial administration – Commercial administration ensures that business transactions are booked (new hires, employee departures, pension payments etc.).
 Commercial accounting processes must be coordinated with inventory management.
 Commercial accounting is also responsible for preparing the pension fund’s annual financial statements.
 This includes the balance sheet, the operating account and notes to the financial statements.